-LCR = Local Reliability Requirement (LRR) - ZIA - Controllable Exports
+LCR = Local Reliability Requirement (LRR) - ZIA - Controllable Exports146 from MISO of the LRR for the full study period (2022-2023 through 2026-2027).

-LRR is the minimum amount of UCAP for an LRZ to meet its LOLE, without considering transmission ties to systems outside of the LRZ.
-The LRR is determined by MISO using a probability simulation model, by either adding or removing capacity until the LOLE reaches 0.1 day per year for the LRZ.
-There currently is no forecast from MISO of the LRR for the full study period (2022-2023 through 2026-2027).
 The ZIA is determined annually by MISO using a power flow model.
 There also is no forecast of the ZIA for the study period.
 Controllable exports are exports made by MISO resources within a zone that have firm capacity commitments to non-MISO load.
 MISO may commit and dispatch controllable exports during an emergency.
 Controllable exports are business decisions made by market participants on an annual basis and are therefore difficult to forecast.